-Ms Jasinski also said that 10 of the cruise’s 104 days at sea were spent in a dusk to dawn lockout as the ship sailed through the high-risk waters.
+Ms Jasinski also said that 10 of the cruise’s 104 days at sea were spent in a dusk-to-dawn lockout as the ship sailed through the high-risk waters.

-“The captain said we could outrun any pirate ships but just in case, officers were on watch 24/7 and fire hoses were at the ready on Deck Seven.
+“The captain said we could outrun any pirate ships.
+But just in case, officers were on watch 24/7 and fire hoses were at the ready on Deck Seven.
 If the high-pressure spray didn’t stop wannabe intruders, the detergent solution should.
 No entry here for those slippery little suckers.

-“If all else failed, there was the sonic boom – we were told it can knock pirates off their feet or ladders if they get too close.”
+“If all else failed, there was the sonic boom.
+We were told it can knock pirates off their feet or ladders if they get too close.”

-In 2005, luxury ship Seabourn Spirit was attacked by pirate speedboats off the coast of Somalia, who were firing bullets and shooting rockets at the ship.
+In 2005, the luxury ship Seabourn Spirit was attacked by pirate speedboats off the coast of Somalia, who were firing bullets and shooting rockets at the ship.
 After initial attempts at warding off the attacks were unsuccessful, a security officer turned the LRAD onto the pirates and quickly repelled them, forcing them to abandon their attacks.

-Other known precautions taken include placing razor wire around the outer edges of the hand rails to prevent pirates from using grappling hooks to climb onboard.
+Other known precautions taken include placing razor wire around the outer edges of the handrails to prevent pirates from using grappling hooks to climb onboard.
 This is sometimes even joined by bundles of logs that can be released onto smaller boats that attempt to attach themselves to the hull.

-Anastasia Tyler, even wrote on her cruise blog that when a cruise she was on was approached by pirates, that there were two snipers on board the ship.
+Anastasia Tyler, even wrote on her cruise blog that when a cruise she was on was approached by pirates, there were two snipers on board the ship.

 Cruise lines stay quite tight-lipped about what they have on board in the event of an attack.